 , you are indirectly or directly contributing to the conservation efforts.

 Other animals in the park include the Barbary sheep, genets, wild cat, mongoose, leopards, golden jackals, Ruppell’s foxes, sand cats, fennecs, addax, dama gazelle and the endangered painted hunting dog among many others

 The park is located south of Algiers the capital of Algeria 1500km from the city centre.
 There mountain experiences a sheer two seasons of cold winters and warm dry seasons.
 The winter seasons are very cold that temperatures drop to below 0ºC.
 Ahaggar National Park despite is wealth of animals and flora is rarely visited by Algeria tourists.

-Tours and attractions– there are several other places to visit in the park which include the pre-historic rock paintings, Ahaggar Mountain which is great for hiking and mountain climbing adventures, the tomb of Tin Hinan at Abalessa and the oasis near Tamanghasset.
+– there are several other places to visit in the park which include the pre-historic rock paintings, Ahaggar Mountain which is great for hiking and mountain climbing adventures, the tomb of Tin Hinan at Abalessa and the oasis near Tamanghasset.